realgolf/realgolf/CONTRIBUTING.md

 Welcome to the Golf Games ⛳️ repository!
 We appreciate your interest in contributing to our project.
 Before you get started, please take a moment to review these guidelines.

+**Please note that only the Documentation is open source, pull request submitted which include changes in one of the [games](./game) will be closed immediately and not further reviewed.
+Requesting a review from MoinJulian is required.**

 ## Getting Started

 - Make sure you have a GitHub account.